 The silence hung between the two of us and finally my son hung his head and quietly said, “yes!”

 I was heartbroken.
-My wonderful, intelligent, imaginative and beloved son had hung his head in fear.
+My beloved son had hung his head in shame.

-I had always imagined that I was the kind of mom that was approachable.
+I always imagined that I was the kind of mom that was approachable.
 I worked hard to ensure that my boys could tell me anything.
-I loved my children with a fierce love that nothing could ever destroy.
-And yet somehow I had failed to communicate this to my son.
+That they were accepted and loved just as they are.
+Yet somehow I had failed to communicate this to my son.

 The relationship between parent and child is incredible.
 In one of her books Anne Lamott wrote